 - 1. Finish sealing the ductwork system. - 2.
-Set all ZRTs to desired flow rate.
-Start by determining the required minimum ventilation rate for each ZRT.
-Larger areas, or areas frequently used, may require additional airflow in order for the system to perform as desired. - a.
-The CAR-II: has three optional airflow rates; 10, 20, and 30 CFM.
-The default setting is 10 CFM.
-To adjust the airflow rate, there are two clips inserted into the which can be removed to increase the flow rate.
-Removing one clip will increase from 10 to 20 CFM, and removing the second clip will increase the airflow rate to 30 CFM.
-These rates can be changed at any time after installation is complete, but rebalancing may be required. - b.
-MR-Modulo: Remove the MR-Modulo from the damper and twist the adjustment ring with the desired airflow is reached.
-Replace MR-Modulo. - C. MR-Mono: The airflow cannot be adjusted, continue to step 3. - 3.
+Set all ZRTs to the desired flow rate.
+Start by determining the required minimum ventilation rate for each ZRT when the ventilator is on.
+As mentioned above, recommended rate is 30 CFM..
+Larger areas, or areas frequently used, may require more airflow than smaller areasin order for the system to perform as desired. - 3.
 Make sure all HRV/ERV components are in place and functioning properly.
 All ZRTs should be OFF and in the closed position. - 4.
 Prepare the HRV/ERV and select the operating speed.
 VentZone® Systems typically balance in LOW SPEED.